AI Use Cases/Construction

 What is the timeframe to deploy AI expense auditing?

-Deployment takes 10-14 weeks from contract to go-live.
-Weeks 1-2 involve system integration and data mapping across your Procore, Sage 300, and other platforms.
-Weeks 3-6 focus on training the AI model on your historical invoices and cost data.
-Weeks 7-10 include pilot testing with a subset of vendors and job sites, with your Finance team providing feedback that improves accuracy.
-Weeks 11-14 cover full rollout and team training.
-Most construction clients see measurable results within 60 days of go-live - overbilling detection, reduced manual reconciliation time, and faster draw approvals are immediate.
+Plan for a working system inside the first 100 days.
+Weeks 1-3 are the audit - system integration and data mapping across your Procore, Sage 300, and other platforms.
+Weeks 4-10 are the build - training the AI model on your historical invoices and cost data, then pilot testing with a subset of vendors and job sites, with your finance team providing feedback that improves accuracy.
+Weeks 11-14 are deployment - full rollout and team training.
+A rollout like this is scoped to show measurable results within 60 days of go-live - overbilling detection, reduced manual reconciliation time, and faster draw approvals are immediate.

 What are the immediate benefits construction firms can expect from Revenue Institute's AI expense auditing solution?

-Most construction clients see measurable results within 60 days of go-live, including overbilling detection, reduced manual reconciliation time, and faster draw approvals.
-The AI engine learns your firm's historical cost patterns and flags outliers before they compound into margin loss, providing immediate benefits to your Finance team.
+A rollout like this is scoped to show measurable results within 60 days of go-live, including overbilling detection, reduced manual reconciliation time, and faster draw approvals.
+The AI engine learns your firm's historical cost patterns and flags outliers before they compound into margin loss, providing immediate benefits to your finance team.

 Related Frameworks & Solutions